hawc/draw/README.md

 The rendering application currently only works on non-mobile Chrome browsers.
 Mostly because of bad WebGL performance and the incomplete implementation of CSS rendering properties by the other browser vendors.

 MIDI controls are implemented very static right now.
-This means you can pobably only use a Intech Grid PO16, it's only tested with a single device.
+This means you can pobably only use a "Intech Grid PO16", it's only tested with a single device.

 You'll stumble upon code for creating GIF files and email sending when you look through the repo.
-This is part of a currently disabled feature.
-It'll come soon.
+This stuff is not ready yet and I should move it to a dedicated feature branch. :)

 ## Build Setup